-As someone who was so fortunate to spend the first half of my life in Aotearoa New Zealand, I’m especially delighted to have been invited to be part of an important panel for the Summer 2022 exhibition at the Irish Burren College of Art.
-Exhibiting US-based artist and educator Hugh Pocock and another panellist exploring art and The Rights of Nature, like me have deep connections to NZ too.
+As someone fortunate to spend the first half of my life in Aotearoa New Zealand, I’m especially delighted to have been invited to be part of an important panel for the Summer 2022 exhibition ‘No Man’s Land’ at the Irish Burren College of Art.
+Like me, exhibiting US-based artist and educator Hugh Pocock and special guest Aotearoa New Zealand elder Keith Wood explore creativity and The Rights of Nature, and have deep connections with Aotearoa New Zealand too.

 Exhibition: NO MAN’S LAND -NEW WORK BY HUGH POCOCK

 June 20-July 22, 2022